Pearls from artists* # 296

 Comments are welcome!

 Posted on April 18, 2018, in An Artist's Life, Black Paintings, Inspiration, Pearls from Artists, Quotes and tagged "Huckleberry Finn", "No Time to Spare: Thinking About What Matters", "Offering", abuse, business, chance, disappeared, guarantees, ignored, meaning, misread, misunderstood, risky, sandpaper, science, second law of thermodynamics, soft pastel, survive, understood, Ursula K. Le Guin, writing.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 296.